ATHENA Home - Athena

 Advanced Telescope for High Energy Astrophysics

-- More details on the mission proposed by the high-energy astrophysics community,
+- More details on the original Athena mission as proposed by the high-energy astrophysics community,

-- Information for scientists interested in the scientific performance of the mission (with links to original resources whenever appropriate)
+- Information for scientists interested in the scientific performance of the mission (with links to tools for simulations whenever appropriate).